runfinch/finch-website/docs/docs/getting-started/pushing-images.md

 # Pushing Container Images

-A container image stored on the local Finch virtual machine can be pushed to a container registry using the `finch push` command.
+In [Building Container Images](../building-images/) we built the [hello-finch](https://github.com/runfinch/finch/tree/main/contrib/hello-finch) container image.
+In this section we will push the container image from the local workstation up to a container repository using the `finch push` command.

-## Authenticating to a Container Registry

-Before a container image can be pushed to a container registry, it is common for a registry to ask you to authenticate yourself.
-Depending on the container registry you use, after you have logged in, you will be given a give an infinite or a time based token.
-You can push and pull container images from that container registry until your token expires.

-=== "Amazon ECR"
-    To login to [Amazon Elastic Container
-    Registry](https://aws.amazon.com/ecr/), you first use the AWS CLI to retrieve an ECR Token.
-You then pass this to token to Finch with the finch login command.
+In the section we are pushing the container image to an existing [Amazon ECR](https://aws.amazon.com/ecr/) repository, if you are using an alternative container registry the authentication method and the container image tag will be different.

+1. Before pushing a container image, ensure the container image exists in the local image store.

     ```bash
-    export AWS_REGION=eu-west-1
-    export AWS_ACCOUNT_ID=111222333444

-    aws ecr get-login-password --region $AWS_REGION | finch login --username AWS --password-stdin $AWS_ACCOUNT_ID.dkr.ecr.$AWS_REGION.amazonaws.com
+    $ finch image list
     ```

-    If the login has been successful, you should see:

-    ```bash
-    Login Succeeded
+    In the output you should see a list of all of the container images stored in the local container store.

     ```

-=== "Docker Hub"
-    To login to [Docker Hub](https://hub.docker.com/), or any registry with username and password authentication.
-You can use the finch login command and enter the username and password when prompted.

-    ```bash
-    finch login
-    Enter Username: username
-    Enter Password:
-    ```

-    If the login has been successful, you should see:

-    ```bash
-    Login Succeeded
-    ```

-## Pushing a Container Image to an Image Repository

-In [Building Container Images](../building_images/) we built the [hello-finch](https://github.com/runfinch/finch/tree/main/contrib/hello-finch) container image.
-In this section we will push a single from your local machine to a container registry.
-These commands assume a repository has already been created in the container registry.

-1. Ensure the container image exists locally.

-    ```bash
-    finch image list
-    ```

-    Before pushing a container image, ensure the container image exists in the local image store.

-    ```
     REPOSITORY     TAG       IMAGE ID        CREATED        PLATFORM       SIZE       BLOB SIZE
     hello-finch    latest    69b2528740fe    2 weeks ago    linux/arm64    1.8 MiB    1008.4 KiB
     ```

-2. Re Tag the Container Image using the URI of the repository where you want to push the container image.
-The following example pushes a container image to an Amazon ECR repository.
+2. Within a container image name, we specify the container image repository where we want that image to be stored.
+To change the change name of the container image to the include the container image repository we use the `finch tag` command.
+The following example renames the container image to an Amazon ECR container image repo repository.

     ```bash
     export AWS_REGION=eu-west-1